top of page

 In 2002, The Slane Group opened a fully functional, commercial Mod-2 plant in Wales.
 With the experience gained from the Mod-2 design and with an understanding of emerging market drivers, the company decided to design a system, the Mod-3 system, that addresses all future environmental and industry requirements and can operate profitably without subsidies.

 VT Group acquired Estech Europe and pursued the development and construction of the “first of class” plant in Wakefield, UK.
 VT Group was subsequently taken over by Babcock and the Wakefield project was sold to Shanks Environmental Services.
-The project commissioned in 2015 and has been successfully operating since.
+The project commissioned in 2015 and has been successfully operating.

-In the meantime, Estech USA continued the development of the MOD-3 System.
+In the meantime, Estech USA continued the development of the MOD-3 System and W-2E electricity generation module.

 bottom of page